I'm a Celebrity...Get Me Out of Here! (British TV series): Gwrych Castle, Wales (2020–2021)

 In August 2020, it was confirmed that owing to the COVID-19 pandemic, the twentieth series would be filmed in Gwrych Castle in Abergele, North Wales.
+Filming the show in the UK required production schedules to be altered due to the change in timezones; instead of primarily filming the trials during daytime hours they instead had to film these in the late evening, after the live show is aired, so that the recorded footage could be cut down and edited together in time to be broadcast as part of the next evening's episode.
+This also meant the celebrities were eliminated from the show in the evening instead of during the morning.
+Following this, the contestants stayed at Carden Park Hotel in Cheshire, England.

 As part of the agreement with Gwrych Castle Preservation Trust, ITV will help support the ongoing restoration project of the site.
 This has included the adding of permanent roofs to certain sections of the castle and repairs to the walls, floors and stairs to make the building safe and secure.
 ITV has reportedly donated £300,000 to the trust for the use of the site for four months, as well as paying for additional emergency restoration work.
-Production began on the site in September 2020.
+Production began on the site in September 2020 to prepare it ahead of the series launch.
+Various aspects of the show were reimagined and themed around the Welsh castle setting.

 On 2 August 2021, it was confirmed that the show would return to Wales for a second series, owing to "continued uncertainty" over the COVID-19 pandemic and travel restrictions."

 In October 2021, it was reported that ITV Studios' U.S. subsidiary and horror film studio Blumhouse was pitching a reboot of the American version of I'm a Celebrity under the title Celebrity Castle, which was reported to have expanded upon the series 20 concept.

+In October 2025, the castle's preservation trust revealed that a number of props and costumes used in the two series filmed in North Wales were being sold off to raise additional funds.